TRNEEDANAME/Playable-Spectres/README.md

 ## FAQ

 ### Why not post the "ready to use" version of the mod ?
 Because it allows you to change the source code and compile the mod as you see fit.
-If enough people ask, We will release the proper mod to github as well.
+If enough people ask, I will release the proper mod to github as well.

 ### Can I do pull requests ?
 **YES**, you can, you can open issues, pull request, discussions...